With 27 installations from Gas to Electric we are taking big steps to a sustainable future

 A clean, green and low-cost future is on the doorstep in the aluminium industry as electric heating systems become a force to be reckoned with.
-New, landmark testing by Kanthal® reveals trailblazing performance results – putting the goal of achieving zero CO2 and NOx emissions within easy reach.
+With the help of new, landmark testing by Kanthal® Services, we can reveal trailblazing performance results – putting the goal of achieving zero CO2 and NOx emissions within easy reach.
+How can we help you reach your sustainability goals?

 The road to zero emissions